-The unsustainability of our present system derives at bottom from its linearity, its assumption of an infinite reservoir of inputs and limitless capacity for waste.
-A fitting metaphor for such a system is fire, which involves a one-way conversion of matter from one form to another, liberating energy—heat and light—in the process.
+The unsustainability of our present system derives from its linearity, its assumption of an infinite reservoir of inputs and limitless capacity for waste.
+Fire is a fitting metaphor for such a system, for it involves a one-way conversion of matter from one form to another, liberating energy-heat and light-in the process.
 Just as our economy is burning through all forms of stored cultural and natural wealth to liberate energy in the form of money, so also does our industry burn up stored fossil fuels to liberate the energy that powers our technology.
-Both generate heat for a while, but also increasing amounts of cold, dead, toxic ash, gunk, and pollution, whether the ash-heap of wasted human lives or the strip-mine pits and toxic waste dumps of industry.
+Both generate heat for a while, but also increasing amounts of cold, dead, toxic ash and pollution, whether the ash-heap of wasted human lives or the strip-mine pits and toxic waste dumps of industry.

-This conclusion falls apart if we can envision a mode of technology not based on fire.
-I envision a high-tech future, but one whose technology is so dramatically different from our own that it is almost unrecognizable as “technology” to present ways of thinking.
 The end of the Age of Fire promises a reversal of the course of separation and domination that fire has fueled.
 Immersed as we are in the ideology of separation, it is hard to conceive of a mode of technology that does not involve the objectification, domination, and control of nature.
 Yet such technologies exist, even if we hardly recognize them as such.
 They are based not on fire but on earth, water, light, sound, and the human body.
-Rooted in an ancient past, they nonetheless carry the promise of a “new age”.
-Who knows what unconscious wisdom has named it the “Age of Aquarius”?
+Rooted in an ancient past, they nonetheless carry the promise of a "new age."
+Who knows what unconscious wisdom has named it the "Age of Aquarius"?
 But I shall call it the Age of Water.

 Yet for centuries we have tried to persuade ourselves otherwise.
 In science our pretense of mastery manifests most fundamentally in the supposition that water is a structureless jumble of identical molecules, a generic medium, any two drops the same.
 To a standard substance we can apply universal equations.
 That each part of the universe is unique is profoundly troubling to any science based on the general application of standard techniques.
 The same is true of technology.
 Only a universe constructed of generic building blocks is amenable to control.
 Just as the architectural engineer assumes that two steel beams of identical composition will have identical properties, so does the chemist believe the same of two samples of pure H2O.